 In particular, Vitamin C is a common deficiency.
 As humans, we don’t produce vitamin C in our bodies like other mammals due to the lack of a liver enzyme, so we require the vitamin through our dietary intake.
 However, pollution, diet changes and various other factors, such as stress, can damage the body and reduce our ability to absorb or consume these vitamins.
 Only the purest forms of vitamins and minerals are used in our IV administration.
 Biological Therapies provides our clinic with our sterile injectable products.
 They are an Australian-owned company that is fully licenced with the Therapeutic Goods Administration (TGA).

 Please Note: We do not treat excess alcohol consumption (i.e. hangovers) or drug withdrawal symptoms.

 Suitable clients are referred to our Maroochydore clinic by GPs and Integrative Medical Practitioners.
 You will have had assessment and blood tests performed prior to treatment.

-IV nutrients are given through an IV drop, typically into the arm, under the supervision of a registered nurse.
+IV nutrients are given through an IV drip, typically into the arm, under the supervision of a registered nurse.
 The drip itself is generally painless, although you may feel a sting when the needle is inserted.
-It may take the drip between half and hour and an hour to infuse, during which time you can relax.
+It may take the drip between a half hour and full hour to infuse, during which time you can relax.

-While negative side effects from IV vitamin therapy are very uncommon, you may experience mild side effects, such as facial flushing, thirst or mild dizziness.
-We always have nursing staff on-hand to care for our clients, as well as offer support and advice, where needed.
+While negative side effects from IV therapy are very uncommon, you may experience mild side effects, such as facial flushing, thirst or mild dizziness.
+We always have nursing staff on-hand to care for our clients, as well as offer support and advice when needed.